+New 'LA Times' Owner Wants To Compete With New York Times And Washington Post

-New 'LA Times' Owner Says He Wants To Compete For A National Audience
+New 'LA Times' Owner Wants To Compete With New York Times And Washington Post

 Dr. Patrick Soon-Shiong confirmed that he took ownership of the Los Angeles Times from its former corporate owners, the Chicago-based Tronc newspaper company.